eic/tutorial-analysis/_episodes/03-analysis.md

 > - Could we present the resolution values in a more understandable way?
 {: .callout}

-> Note: Section to be finalised.
+> Note: Need to test python section behaves when used within eic-shell.
 {: .callout}

 ## ROOT RDataFrames